Elena Malygina

-Elena Malõgina (born 27 May 2000) is an Estonian tennis player.
+Elena Malygina (born 27 May 2000) is an Estonian tennis player.

-She has a career-high doubles ranking of world No. 236, achieved on 7 November 2022, while her career-high WTA singles ranking is No. 322 (achieved on 12 June 2023).
+She has a career-high doubles ranking of world No. 236, achieved on 7 November 2022, while her career-high WTA singles ranking is No. 294, achieved on 13 April 2026.

-Malõgina has won 11 ITF doubles titles and three in singles.
+Malygina has won 13 ITF doubles titles and four in singles.

-Malõgina made her debut for the Estonia Fed Cup team in 2018, and has a win–loss record of 9–16 in Fed Cup competitions, as of July 2024.
+She made her debut for the Estonia Fed Cup team in 2018, and has achieved a win–loss record of 9–16 in Fed Cup competition, as of July 2024.

 Career

-Malõgina made her debut on the professional tour in 2016.
+Malygina made her debut on the professional tour in 2016.

 She made her WTA Tour debut as a wildcard entrant at the 2022 Tallinn Open, losing to second seed Belinda Bencic in the first round.

 She received a qualifying wildcard for the WTA 500 2025 Strasbourg International tournament but lost in the first round to Anna Blinkova.

 Personal life

 She was born in Saint Petersburg, Russia to an Estonian father and a Russian mother.